schmelczer/sdf-2d/README.md

 # SDF-2D library

-Documentation will be provided by the end of september 2020.
+Documentation will be provided by the end of September 2020.